-For the time, you can include the complete hours of your sale (7 a.m. to 2 p.m., for example) or just list the time your plan to start.
+For the time, include the complete hours of your sale (7 a.m. to 2 p.m., for example) or just list the time your plan to start.
 Be precise about times.
-Avoid phrases like "starts at sunrise" or "dawn til dusk."
-You many assume sunrise means the sun is up, but the early birds will interpret it as "as long as I can see with a flashlight."
+Avoid phrases like "starts at sunrise" or "dawn till dusk."
+You may assume sunrise means the sun is up, but the early birds will interpret it as "as long as I can see with a flashlight."

 Tell What You Have

 The body of your yard sale ad is the place to tell potential shoppers what you have for sale.
 There's no need to list every last piece of lidless Tupperware you have for sale.
-In fact, please don't.
+Please don't.
 But, you do need to include these two things:

-- list specific pieces for merchandise that's particularly desirable.
+- List specific pieces for merchandise that are particularly desirable

 Show Your Stuff